Trinity is an academic institution with the same drive its students show towards their own futures.

 Incoming Classes Sized to Match Learning Styles

-The curriculum contains comprehensive USMLE Step 1 and Step 2 CK preparation.
-This includes the use of NBME discipline exams at the end of terms 2 and 4, several formative diagnostic exams, and the NBME Comprehensive Bascic Science Exam during Term 5.
-During the core clerkships, lecture notes, e-books, self assessment exams, and NBME Subject exams support the course objectives.
+The curriculum contains comprehensive USMLE Step 1 and Step 2 preparation, the licensing exams that are top factors in matching for a residency placement.
+Trinity's faculty utilizes the National Board of Medical Examiner (NBME) discipline exams, several formative diagnostic exams, and the NBME Comprehensive Basic Science Exam all to ready students to not pass, but ace, their boards.
+During the core clerkships, lecture notes, e-books, self assessment exams, and NBME Subject exams support the course objectives and culminate in strong grades and top evaluations, ultimately leading to highly competitive graduates matching to their top residency program.